doctorfree/nvim-lazyman/README.md

 ### NVIM_APPNAME

-In the current nightly build of Neovim there is a new feature enabling control of the Neovim configuration location through the `NVIM_APPNAME` environment variable.
+In Neovim 0.9 and later there is a new feature enabling control of the Neovim configuration location through the `NVIM_APPNAME` environment variable.
 For example, `export NVIM_APPNAME="nvim-lazy"` in your shell would make `nvim` look for its configuration in `~/.config/nvim-lazy` rather than `~/.config/nvim`.
 This new feature can be used to easily switch between Neovim configurations.

 If you wish to use this repository in conjunction with a setup utilizing the `NVIM_APPNAME` feature then the installation process described above might better be performed with something like the following:

-Backup any pre-existing `nvim-lazy` config folder
+- Backup any pre-existing `nvim-lazy` config folder

 ```bash
 [ -d $HOME/.config/nvim-lazy ] && {